Getting Started With an Introductory Workshop

 - I am unable to fold my legs and sit on a cushion.
 Are there any other options?
 Yes.
 Many people sit on chairs rather than cushions.
 There are always chairs in the meditation room.

 - Do I have to become a member to sit at the Center?
 If you wish to attend morning sittings only, it is not necessary to join the Center.
 If you wish to attend the occasional evening or Sunday sitting you can become a friend of the Center.
 Membership is for those who wish to support the Center.
-Members may attend all sittings, participate in ceremonies and retreats and receive private instruction from Sensei Graef.
+Members may attend all sittings, participate in ceremonies and retreats and receive private instruction from Roshi Graef.